-Typical usage is with just the SDP instance name as an argument, e.g. instance '1' in this example:
+Typical usage is with just the SDP instance name as an argument, e.g. instance '1', and no other parameters, as in this example:

-'''

-$ cd /p4/common/bin
+\$ cd /p4/common/bin \$./upgrade.sh 1

-$ ./upgrade.sh 1

-'''

 This executes the upgrade after successful completion of preflight checks, and aborts if preflight checks detected any issues.
-Alternately, to see if an upgrade is needed without starting, use the '-p' flag to execute only the preflight checks, as in this example: